Senior Corps Retired and Senior Volunteer Program (RSVP)

 - Veteran and Military Families - Impact the quality of life of veterans and improve military family strength

 - Economic Opportunity - Providing services and resources for economically disadvantaged people, including homeless individuals

 - Environmental Stewardship - Services that contribute to increased energy and water efficiency, renewable energy use, or improved at-risk ecosystems.

 - Disaster Services - Assisting in disaster preparedness, response, recovery, and/or mitigation

 Funding priorities include:

 - Aiding communities as they recover from COVID -19 or improving community resiliency through disaster preparation, response, recovery, and mitigation

 - Work plans, in any focus area, in which Senior Corps RSVP volunteers support the implementation of evidence-based program models

 - Opioid abuse access to care

-- Aging in place: elder justice, independent living, social isolation, and respite for informal caregivers
+- Aging in place, elder justice, and independent living

 Eligible applicants include: